-g.
-Provide a description of how entities within the one-stop delivery system, including one-stop operators and the one-stop partners, will comply with Section 188, if applicable, and applicable provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
-12101 et seq.) regarding the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities, including providing staff training and support for addressing the needs of individuals with disabilities.
+c.
+Describe how entities within the one-stop delivery system, including one-stop operators and the onestop partners, will ensure the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities as required by WIOA Section 188 and applicable provisions of the Americans with Disabilities Act of 1990 (42 USC 12101 et.seq.).
+Include a description of how one-stop center staff will be trained to address the needs of individuals with disabilities.

-EMI conducts and annual Section 188 review of the comprehensive one-stops.
+EMI conducts and annual Section 188 review of the comprehensive and affiliate one-stops.
 The annual review examines physical and programmatic accessibility of facilities, programs and services, materials, and technology.
 Technology is often the area where the most changes occur and require the most attention.
 When needed, American Job Center system partners consult with the DVR to meet the needs of individuals with disabilities.